Chennaiyin FC sign experienced Indian defender Mandar Rao Dessai - www.lokmattimes.com

 Chennaiyin FC sign experienced Indian defender Mandar Rao Dessai

-Chennai (Tamil Nadu), June 16 : In a significant boost to their defence, Chennaiyin FC have announced the arrival of experienced Indian defender Mandar Rao Dessai to their squad ahead of the 2024-25 season.
+Chennai, June 16 Chennaiyin FC have announced the arrival of experienced Indian defender Mandar Rao Dessai to their squad ahead of the 2024-25 season.

 The 32-year-old from Goa became Chennaiyin’s seventh signing of the summer with a two-year contract that will keep him at the club till 2026.